m-rath/tiny-demo/README.md

 # Instructions

 1. Clone this repo to your local machine.
-2. From the repo directory, download the pre-trained model (~500MB).
+2. cd into the repo and download the pre-trained model (~500MB).

         python -m get_roberta
 3. Build and run the Docker image.

         docker build -t tiny-demo .
         docker run -dp 8000:8000 tiny-demo
-4. Test the endpoint with sample notebook, `post_qa.ipynb`.
+4. Test the endpoint with sample notebook `post_qa.ipynb`.

 # Next steps